 Outdoor Environmental Program: Teva

 Shalom!
-My name is Meagan and this will be my first year teaching at B’nai Israel.
+My name is Meagan and this will be my second year teaching at B’nai Israel.
 I am originally from Western Pennsylvania.
 I moved to Gainesville about five years ago where I now live with my husband, stepdaughter, 2 dogs, and 3 cats.
 I am excited to share my knowledge of plants, animals, insects of all kinds, and how we all connect to help each other grow.
 This year will be adventurous, inspiring, and I cannot wait to see what this year will bring!